vcflib/vcflib/test/pytest/vcfcreatemulti.md

 In 2022 **vcfcreatemulti** has been upgraded to track INFO records and genotypes (samples) so they are updated in the output.

-See below EXAMPLES and [vcfwave](./vcfwave.md) for more information.
+See below EXAMPLES, one caveat, and [vcfwave](./vcfwave.md) for more information.

 ## Options